3 Steps for Cleaning Your Washing Machine With Soda Crystals

 How do you store soda crystals?

 You should store soda crystals (washing soda) in a dry area.
 It absorbs moisture and will turn brick-hard when it does.
-Once you’ve opened a new packet, transfer it into a clean container - plastic or glass will do.
+Once you’ve opened a new packet, either put a peg over the top to seal it, transfer it into a clean container - plastic or glass will do.

 How do you clean a rubber door seal?